-And it comes into play in the early stages of your business blogging and when you write the first marketing materials for your business — many new marketers get excited about a type of writing that doesn’t turn out to be engaging.
+This often comes into play in the early stages of your business blogging and when you write your first marketing materials.
+Many new marketers get excited about a type of writing that doesn’t turn out to be engaging.

 The type of writing I’m talking about is not necessarily a mistake, but it could slow you down.

-To that effect, you might write about why your business is important in attempt to convince someone to care about what you offer.
+You might write content about why your business is important in attempt to convince someone to care about what you offer.

 It makes sense that you’d want to produce these go-to publicity statements, and they can even help you become a likable expert in your niche.
 Again, nothing I’ve mentioned is a mistake.

 But what happens next?
 Do you keep trying to convince people that what you do matters?

 If you do, this approach can become limiting because you’re communicating with people who are not already interested in what your business offers.

 They’re further away from making a purchase in your niche.

 Meet prospects on the path to what you offer

 To start diversifying your content, identify the people you want to attract.